 Shelley N. Chou Research and Lectureship Fund

 Shelley Nien-chun Chou was a man of remarkable achievements, all the more amazing when one considers his humble beginnings.
 In 1924, he was born in a small village in China into a family who placed great emphasis on education.
-When Shelley began his formal education, World War II curtailed its completion.
-Fortuitously, with his acquired fluency in English, Shelley was befriended by a variety of western contacts who influenced his decision after the war to emigrate to the United States.
+When Dr. Chou began his formal education, World War II curtailed its completion.
+Fortuitously, with his acquired fluency in English, Dr. Chou was befriended by a variety of western contacts who influenced his decision after the war to emigrate to the United States.

 A Neurosurgery Pioneer

 Dr. Chou's contributions to neurosurgery were prolific, including pioneering research in brain scanning, along with major clinical contributions in cerebrovascular and spinal surgery.
 He was president of numerous neurosurgical organizations.
 Perhaps his greatest contribution was his deep interest in graduate neurosurgical education, particularly involving the American Board of Neurological Surgery and Residency Review Committee, where his influence will continue to be felt for many years to come.

 An Esteemed Leader